-Infill development must match the parapet height of the adjacent heritage building to the width of the property boundary or 6m, whichever is the lesser.
+Infill development should match the parapet height of the adjacent heritage building to the width of the property boundary or 6m, whichever is the lesser.

-Development should achieve a continuous street wall with no front setback to a street, unless the site:
+Development should achieve a continuous street wall with no front setback to a street, unless the site is a heritage building and a front setback already exists.